 Data Lakehouse vs. Data Warehouse: Choosing the Right Foundation for Your Data Strategy

-In today’s data-driven world, organisations are constantly searching for the best way to manage, store, and analyse their data.
+Organisations are constantly searching for the best way to manage, store, and analyse their data.
 Two common approaches that come up in these discussions are data lakehouse vs data warehouse.
 However, the differences between them can be confusing, leaving business leaders uncertain about which solution to adopt for their unique needs.

 In this post, we’ll clarify what makes data warehouses and data lakehouses distinct, explore the benefits and drawbacks of each, and provide guidance to help you make the right choice for your data strategy.